strategineer/personal-website/content/books/2022-02-15/index.md

 experience of life is from our own).

-Overall, the text was interesting enough for me to be motivated to make [this little toy](/bin/meditations) that shows you one of the “meditations” every time you refresh the page (tip: if you click/tap on a word it’ll bring you to another meditation containing that word).
+Overall, the text was interesting enough for me to be motivated to make [this little toy](/bin/meditations) that shows you one of the "meditations" every time you refresh the page (tip: if you click/tap on a word it’ll bring you to another meditation containing that word).